snowyu/amforth/doc/source/TG/recipes/Dumps.rst

 Stack dumps can be generated with the command :command:`.s`.
-The standard does not specify, how the output has to formatted.
-The built-in command is for core development.
+The standard does not specify, how the output has to be formatted.
+There is an assembly version available intended for core development.
 This means that numbers are printed as unsigned (hex is highly recommended) and the TOS is on the left hand side.
-This makes it easy to get the most important information easily and the numbers are quickly found in memory dumps and the assembler LST and
+This makes it easy to get the most important information easily and the numbers are quickly found in memory dumps and the assembler LST and MAP files.
-MAP files.

-The output looks like:

 .. code-block:: console

     > -1 -2 -3 .s
       65533 65534 65535  ok
     > hex .s
       FFFD FFFE FFFF  ok
     >

-Most other forth's and the various books use another stack dump format.
+Many other Forth's and the various books use another stack dump format.
 It uses signed numbers and places the TOS on the right side.
 This can be achieved with the following definition, kindly